All Female Hackathon Celebrates Women in STEM for 5th Year in a Row

 During the 12-hour day, teams worked on either a general challenge or a sponsor-created challenge.
 Sponsor Guardian Life, one of the largest mutual life insurance companies in the United States, asked HackItTogether participants to “come up with a unique technological innovation to promote financial literacy among college students.”
 IHS Markit asked the hackers to “create an innovative channel that would help IHS Markit build persistent and long-lasting relationships based on instantaneous support, trust in the application and customer satisfaction."

-“Being part of the planning enabled me to meet and network with representatives from various companies and learn about future career opportunities in the field,” said Touro student organizer Sarah Orlian.
+“Being part of the planning enabled me to meet and network with representatives from various companies and learn about future career opportunities in the field,” said Touro student organizer Sara Orlian.

-(From L to R) Hackathon organizers Sarah Orlian, Sarah Bracha Schuraytz of Los Angeles and Michelle Berger
+(From L to R) Hackathon organizers Sara Orlian, Sarah Bracha Schuraytz of Los Angeles and Michelle Berger

 The day ended with each team presenting a short demo of its hack.
 Judging was based on factors such as innovation, usability, problem solving and technical achievement.
 The judges were Dr. Andrew Katz, a computer science professor at Touro’s LCW; Andrew Schwimmer of Disney Streaming Services; Sobhagya Kaushal a software developer at JPMorgan Chase; and Vivian Schneck-Last, an alumna of Lander College for Women and former managing director at Goldman Sachs.